Coronation Conversations

 Are Treasury Bills Completely Risk-Free?

 No investment is entirely risk-free.
-However, Treasury Bills are widely regarded as low-risk instruments because they are backed by the full faith and credit of the government.
+However, Treasury Bills are widely regarded as low-risk instruments because they are backed by the full faith and credit of the government; and are issued in the local currency

 This makes them a popular option for investors seeking stability and capital preservation.